 Excited with the early morning sightings, we drove to the Lockhart Gap View Point where we all spread out to scan the degraded slopes for any sign of the Nilgiri Pipit.
-While the Nilgiri Pipit was nowhere in sight, Anjana spotted a family of Painted Bush Quails and we spent a good amount of time watching them.
-We also sighted several other bird species like the Dusky Crag Martin, Blue Rock Thrush and a warbler, but the Pipit remained elusive.
+While the Nilgiri Pipit was nowhere in sight, Anjana spotted a family of Painted Bush Quails and we spend a good amount of time watching them.
+We also sighted several other bird species like the Eurasian Crag Martin, Blue Rock Thrush and a warbler, but the Pipit remained elusive.

 As a last ditch effort, we again spread out and started scanning the slopes and it was then that a Nilgiri Pipit pair landed right next to Anjana and she did not miss the opportunity to take a few pictures before calling us to see the bird.

 Buoyed by the sightings so far, we decided to search for the Nilgiri Thrush and Vinod took us back to Munnar, and we drove a few kilometers past the Ganesan Temple where we parked the car next to a tea vendor.
 As soon as we got out of the car, Vinod spotted the Nilgiri thrush right on the roadside.
 It was as if the bird was waiting for us and kept feeding without even taking a note of us.

 We were not done yet and asked Vinod if we could search for the Yellow-throated Bulbul as well.
 Vinod agreed and we drove to the Bodimettu ghats and about halfway through the ghat section, we parked our car next to a small temple and went searching for the bird along the steep scrubby ghat slopes.
-After scanning the area for over 30 minutes, the afternoon heat got the better of us and we decided to walk back to our car.
+After scanning the area for over 30 minutes, the heat got the better of us and we decided to walk back to our car.
 Vinod was leading the way while Rishi kept a close eye over the slopes and soon enough, he spotted the bird perched in the shade of a scrub.
 We did not waste time to converge and hide behind a road barrier from where we watched the bird while documenting its habitat and behavior.